Fall 2015 Transfer Newsletter

 To allow students to apply to our major earlier in their degrees, we have reduced the number of basic science and math credits that students must have completed in order to apply to our major.
 Under the new admissions requirements, to apply to our major students must have completed a minimum of 25 credits of basic science and math coursework, including a minimum of 10 credits from a single field.

 Please note that none of our other admissions requirements have changed.
-Admission to the Integrated Sciences major is competitive and is based on cumulative GPA and grades in basic science and math courses, a letter of recommendation from a science or math instructor, and a personal statement.
+Admission to the Integrated Sciences major is capacity-constrained and is based on cumulative GPA and grades in basic science and math courses, a letter of recommendation from a science or math instructor, and a personal statement.
 Our major does not do direct admission, so student should plan to apply to our major after they are admitted to the University of Washington.
 For complete information on our admissions requirements and application deadlines, see our website.

 How can transfer students prepare for the Integrated Sciences major?

 Transfer students can prepare for the Integrated Sciences major by getting started on their basic science and math coursework, particularly coursework in calculus, physics, and general chemistry.
 A detailed summary of the basic science and math coursework required for admission to the Integrated Sciences major can be found in the Academic Planning Worksheet for Integrated Sciences.
 Transfer students can also make significant progress towards completing UW’s general education requirements – particularly the Visual, Literary, and Performing Arts (VLPA) requirement, which isn’t met by any courses in our major.
 Washington community college students can consult UW’s Transfer Equivalency Guide to determine how courses taken at their college will transfer to UW.
 Students can also find sample degree plans and checklists, including recommended basic science and math coursework for each track for our major, on our website.